What is Software as a Service (SaaS)?

 Here are a few examples of Software as a Service companies in no particular order.
 We’ve chosen these as examples for three key reasons: 1) They top many “best-of” lists; 2) You’ve probably heard their names before; and 3) They do very different things.

-- Salesforce.com – Salesforce.com is recognised by many as the founder of the SaaS industry.
+- Salesforce.com – Salesforce.com is recognized by many as the founder of the SaaS industry.
 Salesforce.com is a public company based in San Francisco, CA that was founded in 1999.
 Its CRM (customer relationship management) platform enables businesses to manage their customers and prospects in one central location.
 The company provides solutions to its 150,000 customers via the Cloud.

 - Athenahealth – Athenahealth provides technology services to medical professionals.
 Physicians use Athenahealth to manage billing and other operations-related health management services through the Cloud.
 The public company was founded in 1997 and is headquartered in Watertown, MA.
 Athenahealth is leading the healthcare IT industry, which is poised to reach $280B in 2021, up from $134B in 2016.